 Comment: It is not obligatory to use all levels of the taxonomic hierarchy.
-The primary classification is of viruses into species that are assigned to genera.
-When justified, it is customary to assign lower-level taxa within the applicable higher-level taxa.
+The primary classification is of viruses and other MGEs into species that are assigned to genera.
+When justified, it is customary to assign lower-level taxa within the applicable higher-rank taxa.

-An example of the classification of a positive-sense RNA virus is: species Gill-associated virus; subgenus Tipravirus; genus Okavirus; subfamily Okanivirinae; family Roniviridae; suborder Ronidivirineae; order Nidovirales.
+An example of the classification of a positive-sense RNA virus is: gill-associated virus (GAV); species Gill-associated virus; subgenus Tipravirus; genus Okavirus; subfamily Okanivirinae; family Roniviridae; suborder Ronidovirineae; order Nidovirales; class Pisoniviricetes; phylum Pisuviricota; kingdom Orthornavirae; realm Riboviria.

 Scope of the classification

-3.3
+3.3.